Etejerina/a-walk-in-python/day_3.md

 Hello Wolrd!
 ```

-There's a way to assign a multiline string to a variable by using three quotes.
+There is a way to assign a multiline string to a variable by using three quotes.
 You can do that this way:

 ```python
 blacks_chorus = """And now my bitter hands